Does gentle touch reduce infant pain-related brain activity?

 Inspired by Francis McGlone

-In infants, massage has been shown to reduce pain-related behavioural and physiological responses, but the neurophysiological mechanisms underlying this are unknown.
+Infant massage has been shown to reduce pain-related behavioural and physiological responses, but the neurophysiological mechanisms underlying this is not fully understood.
 In adults, slow, stroking touch activates C-tactile (CT) fibres in the skin, which are believed to convey information about pleasant, affective touch.
 CT-targeted touch has been demonstrated to reduce adult pain-related brain activity and self reports of pain perception.
-We are testing whether CT-targeted touch also reduces pain-related brain activity in infants, by performing slow, gentle stroking touch prior to both experimental and clinically necessary painful procedures, and using electroencephalography (EEG) to measure the resulting brain activity.
+We test whether CT-targeted touch also reduces pain-related brain activity in infants, by performing slow, gentle stroking touch prior to both experimental and clinically necessary painful procedures, and using electroencephalography (EEG) to measure the resulting brain activity.
+We have published work in eLife and Current Biology to show that gently stroking infants can reduce noxious-evoked brain activity evoked by a heel lance.